Who Is Uketsu?

 The Clue Tracker

-Thematic Resonance AKA How the Ending Shatters the Beginning
+Thematic Resonance: How the Ending Shatters the Beginning

 Strange Pictures is structurally a funnel.
-Each chapter draws in more scope — internet mystery, domestic thriller, true-crime procedural — and the Final Chapter collapses them into a single psychological portrait.
+Each chapter draws in more scope: internet mystery, domestic thriller, then true-crime procedural.
+The Final Chapter collapses all three into a single psychological portrait.

 The prologue is the thesis.
 Art reveals subconscious truth.
 Dr. Hagio states this with authority, demonstrates it with precision, and then draws the wrong conclusion from it.
 The novel does not reject the thesis.
-It shows what happens when the thesis is applied by someone who is already looking for a reason to be hopeful.
+It shows what happens to the thesis in the hands of someone who already wants a hopeful answer.

-The ending delivers the anti-thesis not as a correction but as a demonstration: the thorns were never meant to be overcome by the bird.
+The ending delivers the anti-thesis as a demonstration rather than a correction.
+The thorns were never there for the bird to overcome.
 The bird was the reason for the thorns.
-Naomi’s maternal instinct is not a capacity for love that kept her from becoming a monster.
+Naomi's maternal instinct is not a capacity for love that kept her from becoming a monster.
 It is the specific shape her monstrousness takes.

 Uketsu closes with Kumai and Yuta, which is the only note of something resembling repair in the book.
 Kumai is not a hero.
 He is a dying man who has nothing left to lose and one decent thing left to do.
 That is exactly enough.